PRE-DIABETES – What You Need to Know

 HERBAL, VITAMIN & MINERAL THERAPIES

-Certain natural therapies (link to Early Defense product description) have clinical research supporting their use in type 2 diabetes prevention.
+Certain natural therapies have clinical research supporting their use in type 2 diabetes prevention.
 For example, 100 mg/day increase in dietary magnesium intake is associated with a 15% risk reduction for developing type 2 diabetes.
 Increasing blood vitamin D levels reduced the risk of developing diabetes by approximately 70-81%.
+Purchase our Early Defense dietary supplement that was specifically formulated for Pre-Diabetes and uses researched ingredients at the exact doses you need - all in just 1 capsule per day (the easiest thing to add to your diabetes prevention program!).